intersystems-community/iris-angular-template/README.md

 docker-compose exec iris iris session iris -U angular-template
 ```

-to open an iris terminal, and then
+to open an IRIS terminal, and then

 ```
 zpm "angular-template activate -verbose"
 ```

-to activate the zpm module and build the application.
-This should be done anytime you want changes in your angular code to be reflected in the served application.
+to build the application.
+This can be done any time you want changes in your Angular code to be reflected in the served application within the container.

-Run the application with URL: http://localhost:8080/angular-template/
+Run the application in your browser at this URL: http://localhost:8080/angular-template/

 #### Locally

-To run the application locally, follow the above steps for having the application in IRIS, and then simply run the command
+To run the application locally, follow the above steps for installing the application in IRIS, and then simply run the command:

 ```
 docker-compose exec iris bash -c "cd ng/app; npm install ; ng serve --host 0.0.0.0"